ColaMint/goden/README.md

-# god
+# goden
-god is a golang tool for updating dependencies of the given project.
+goden is a golang tool for updating dependencies of the given project.

 # install
 ```